-CRM under Part 7;

-- (iii) calculation of exposure after CRM and the corresponding recognition of exposure to the credit protection provider; - whether the IT system for the purposes of subparagraph (iii) of the first bullet point has successfully completed user acceptance tests; - whether the systems and processes in the first bullet point have been reviewed by a party or unit independent of the development team to ensure that it calculates ASC exposure or ALCG exposure accurately taking into account the effect of CRM applicable to a Category A institution according to Part 7; - whether there is a unit within the institution responsible for ensuring the effectiveness of the systems and keeping track of room for improvement of the systems. - 2.4.5 The designation of Als for the purposes of Part 7 is conducted independently from the designation of Als under the Banking (Liquidity) Rules ("Liquidity Rules").
+- (a) whether the AI has established systems and processes to support the accurate calculation of the ASC exposure and ALCG exposure by taking into account the effect of a recognized CRM, including but not limited to the systems and processes for: - (i) maintenance of exposure records and corresponding CRM records; - (ii) determining whether a CRM is a recognized CRM under Part 7; - (iii) calculation of exposure after CRM and the corresponding recognition of exposure to the credit protection provider; - (b) whether the IT system for the purposes of paragraph (a)(iii) has successfully completed user acceptance tests: - (c) whether the systems and processes mentioned in paragraph (a) have been reviewed by a party or unit independent of the development team to ensure that it calculates ASC exposure or ALCG exposure accurately taking into account the effect of a recognized CRM applicable to a Category A institution according to Part 7; and - (d) whether there is a unit within the AI responsible for ensuring the effectiveness of the systems and keeping track of room for improvement of the systems. - 2.4.6 The designation of Als for the purposes of Part 7 is conducted independently from the designation of Als under the Banking (Liquidity) Rules ("Liquidity Rules").
 Notwithstanding that, in practice the HKMA will likely designate a category 1 institution under the Liquidity Rules as a Category A institution under Part 7 except for institutions of which the designation as a category 1 institution is purely for liquidity reasons.
-The HKMA will review the designation of Category A institutions annually and on a needed basis. - 2.4.6 As an Al incorporated outside Hong Kong is not subject to Part 7, they will not receive designation as a Category A institution or Category B institution under that part.
-To reduce the reporting burden of an Al incorporated outside Hong Kong, it may apply credit risk transfer as if it were a Category A institution or Category B institution for the purposes of reporting the return of large exposures (i.e. MA(BS)28).
-Alternatively, it may (i) either apply similar credit risk adjustment and risk transfer mechanism under the formal rules of its place of incorporation to implement the "Supervisory framework for measuring and controlling large exposures" issued by the BCBS in 2014 ("BCBS large exposure standard") or (ii) (if the regulator of its place of incorporation does not implement the BCBS large exposure standard) apply the credit risk adjustment and risk transfer mechanism as applicable to it under its home rules on large exposures (to avoid doubt, this accommodates no credit risk adjustment and no credit risk transfer).
-The AI should inform its usual contact in the HKMA on its choice of application of credit risk adjustment and risk transfer mechanism for the purpose of reporting the return of large exposures and is expected to apply the chosen method consistently.
+The HKMA will review the designation of Category A institutions annually and on an as-needed basis. - 2.4.7 As an Al incorporated outside Hong Kong is not subject to Part 7, they will not receive designation as a Category A institution or Category B institution under that Part.
+To reduce the reporting burden of an Al incorporated outside

+Hong Kong, it may choose to apply credit risk transfer as if it were a Category A institution or Category B institution for the purposes of reporting the Return of Large Exposures (i.e. MA(BS)28).
+Alternatively, it may either (i) apply similar credit risk adjustment and risk transfer mechanism under the formal rules of its place of incorporation to implement the LEX standard; or (ii) (if the regulator of its place of incorporation has not implemented the LEX standard) apply the credit risk adjustment and risk transfer mechanism, if any, applicable to it under its home rules on large exposures.
+The AI should indicate in MA(BS)28 its choice of application of credit risk adjustment and risk transfer mechanism for the purpose of reporting the Return of Large Exposures and is expected to apply the chosen method consistently.